BoostProject/Anty-AFK-CS2/README.md

     - 0 - kick
     - other - length of the ban in minutes

+# Config

+After restart you can find config for the plugin in ./csgo/cfg/sourcemod/plugin.boostproject_antyafk.cfg

 # FTP

 You can use [WinSCP](https://winscp.net/eng/download.php) to connect to ftp of your server